 "When it comes to verifying your coverage, EmblemHealth makes the process easy."

 It's important you find the right facility that can tailor a treatment program to fit your needs.
-If you need help finding a treatment center, please give us a call on our 24-hour hotline at 1-888-341-7785.
-Our advisers are standing by to provide all the help you need to make sure your road to recovery starts off on the right track.
+If you need help finding a treatment center, please call your insurance company to learn more about your individual plan.